A Transforming Lesson

 A Class of Animosity

-At the time, one class of 22 young adults had formed into fractions and there was anger and fighting amongst them, with great animosity to each other.
+At the time, one class of 22 young adults had formed into factions and there was anger and fighting amongst them, with great animosity to each other.
 The atmosphere in the class became so toxic that everyone was becoming ill (including me) so I decided enough was enough.

 I scrapped the next two lesson plans and I put the tables into 11 groups of two.
 I paired each student with one from a different fraction so they were forced to sit with the people that they did not like the most.